ggreer/the_silver_searcher/doc/ag.1.md

 ## IGNORING FILES

 By default, ag will ignore files matched by patterns in .gitignore, .hgignore, or .agignore.
 These files can be anywhere in the directories being searched.
-Ag also ignores files matched by the svn:ignore property in subversion repositories.
+Ag also ignores files matched by the svn:ignore property if `svn --version` is 1.6 or older.
 Finally, ag looks in $HOME/.agignore for ignore patterns.
 Binary files are ignored by default as well.

 If you want to ignore .gitignore, .hgignore, and svn:ignore but still take .agignore into account, use `-U`.